testinggospels/camouflage/docs/folder-structure.md

 !!! caution

-    Folder structure for gRPC mocks is different when compared to HTTP mocks.
+    Protocols http, https and http2, share the same mocks directory and folder structure, however folder structure and mocks directory for gRPC mocks is different.
 Please refer to the section **Mocking gRPC** if you are planning to create gRPC mocks.

 ## What data to put in .mock files

-In future, Camouflage will have its own recorder that will allow you to simply make a request to actual endpoint via a Camouflage proxy and based on the data proxy recieves it will create the response for you.
-So what can you do in the meantime?
-Use curl!
+The data you want to put can be easily fetched using a curl command with -i -X flags in following manner.

 Example: